Ways To Create Disability Etiquette in HR Recruiting

 How can you start the conversation or at least have everyone on the same page in your workplace?
 Starting with consistent recruitment practices from human resources will affect your entire organization.
 Here are a few ideas to increase disability etiquette in each area of HR recruiting:

 - First of all, including a line or two about equal opportunity employment on your job postings is welcoming and encourages people with disabilities to apply.
-Keep in mind, the Equal Employment Opportunity Commission (EEOC) requires employers to display posters about Equal Opportunity Employment.
+Keep in mind, the Equal Employment Ways to Create Opportunity Commission (EEOC) requires employers to display posters about Equal Opportunity Employment.
 (You can find those posters online.)

 - Take time to consider if this job opening could have flexibility for people with disabilities, such as telecommuting or an adjustable schedule.
 If it’s an option, be sure to include that on the job posting.